 Baked Sweet Potato Falafel

-Success!!
-And oh am I glad.
-Because these pop-able falafel bites are just too darn delicious.
-They have this sort of cozy warmness … very a la the flavors in this sweet potato hummus with roasted garlic (total favorite of mine!).
+Filled with this sort of cozy warmness … very a la the flavors in this sweet potato hummus with roasted garlic … they are just too darn delicious.

 How To Serve Sweet Potato Falafel